clareaulab/clareau-lab-website-old/join/index.md

 ## Postdoctoral associates

-We are recruiting two postdoctoral associates to help build the research environment in the lab.
+We are recruiting postdoctoral associates to help build the research environment in the lab.
 Individuals with doctoral research degrees of any background that is interested in the lab should contact Caleb with a CV and 2-3 sentence summary of ideas/plans/interests for future work.

-We are particularly interested in recruiting individuals with wet-bench backgrounds, including those that seek to grow their careers by receiving mentored training in computational biology, data science, immunotherapy, genomics, and/or biotechnology.
+We are particularly interested in recruiting individuals with either wet-bench backgrounds or computational genomics training that seek to grow their careers by receiving mentored training in data science, immunotherapy, genomics, computational biology, and/or biotechnology.

 Postdocs will be employees of Memorial Sloan Kettering and be eligible for [all postdoc benefits](https://www.mskcc.org/education-training/postdoctoral/resources-postdocs/compensation-benefits-resources),